DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Related Work

 \textbf{Offline Reinforcement Learning}.
 Offline RL algorithms need to avoid extrapolation error.
 Prior works usually solve this problem through policy regularization~\citep{fujimoto2019,kumar2019stabilizing,wu2019behavior,fujimoto2021}, value pessimism about unseen actions~\citep{kumar2020,kostrikov2021offline}, or implicit TD backups~\citep{kostrikov2021,ma2021offline} to avoid the use of out-of-distribution actions.
 Another line of research solves the offline RL problem through weighted regression~\citep{peters2010,peng2019,nair2020} from the perspective of CPS.
 Our DiffCPS derivation is related but features with a diffusion model form.

-\textbf{Diffusion models in RL}.
-Our model introduces the diffusion model to RL.
-To that end, we review works that use the diffusion model in RL.
+\textbf{Diffusion Models in RL}.
+There exist several works that introduce the diffusion model to RL.
 Diffuser~\citep{janner2022} uses the diffusion model to directly generate trajectory guided with gradient guidance or reward.
 DiffusionQL~\citep{wang2022b} uses the diffusion model as an actor and optimizes it through the TD3+BC-style objective with a coefficient $\eta$ to balance the two terms.
 AdaptDiffuser~\citep{liang2023} uses a diffusion model to generate extra trajectories and a discriminator to select desired data to add to the training set to enhance the adaptability of the diffusion model.
 DD~\citep{ajay2022} uses a conditional diffusion model to generate trajectory and compose skills.
 Unlike Diffuser, DD diffuses only states and trains inverse dynamics to predict actions.
 QGPO~\citep{lu2023} uses the energy function to guide the sampling process and proves that the proposed CEP training method can get an unbiased estimation of the gradient of the energy function under unlimited model capacity and data samples.
 IDQL~\citep{hansen-estruch2023} reinterpret IQL as an Actor-Critic method and extract the policy through sampling from a diffusion-parameterized behavior policy with weights computed from the IQL-style critic.
-DiffCPS is distinct from these methods because we derive it from CPS.
+EDP~\citep{kang_efficient_nodate} focuses on boosting sampling speed through approximated actions.
+SRPO~\citep{chen_score_2023} uses a Gaussian policy in which the gradient is regularized by a pretrained diffusion model to recover the IQL-style policy.
+DiffCPS is distinct from these methods because we derive it from \eqref{cps}.

-Closest to our work is the method that combines AWR and diffusion models.
+The closest to our work is the method that combines AWR and diffusion models.
 SfBC~\citep{chen2022} uses the diffusion model to generate candidate actions and uses the regression weights to select the best action.
-Our method differs from it as we directly solve the limited policy expressivity problem through the diffusion-based policy without resorting to AWR.
+Our method differs from it as we directly solve the limited policy expressivity problem through the primal-dual method for DiffCPS without resorting to AWR.
 This makes DiffCPS simple to implement and tune hyperparameters.
-As we show in Table \ref{tab:hyperparameter} we can only tune one hyperparameter to get SOTA results in most tasks.
+As shown in Table \ref{tab:hyperparameter} we can achieve SOTA results in most tasks by merely tuning one hyperparameter.